THEME PARK ITINERARIES

 Touring Plan for Doing it All in One Day

-This plan requires the Express Pass OR visiting on a lower crowd day with longer hours OR purchasing the Super Nintendo World Early Access ticket OR a combination of these if visiting on a crowded weekend in the summer.
+This plan requires the Express Pass OR visiting on a lower crowd day with longer hours.
 Without one of these, you will need to take out a few things.
-If you have some shorter kids and can’t do attractions with taller height requirements it will save time to skip them, but if you plan to do rider swap on those attractions it will take more time.
+If you have some shorter kids and can’t do attractions with taller height requirements, it will save time to skip them, but if you plan to do rider swap on those attractions it will take more time.

 Plan to reach the parking entrance about an hour before the park opens.
 This gives you enough time to park, walk through City Walk to the park entrance, go through security, and get a good spot in line.
 They occasionally open the gates early so you can start heading toward the lower lot before the park actually opens.